trento-project/workbench/README.md

 ![flowchart](./flow_chart.png)

 An operator is a unit of code that can perform write operations on target machines.
 A write operation can either fail or succeed.
-If it succeeds, the operation will display a diff highlighting the changes before and after the commit phase.
+If it succeeds, the operation displays a diff highlighting the changes before and after the commit phase.

 The operator accepts arguments to specify how to perform the operations.
 The arguments are in the form of a `map[string]any`, and each operator knows how to extract and validate them.
 It follows a transactional approach, where each operation has distinct stages: